marshallhelenm/MEMETIC/README.md

 * ⚡️ Fast development with Vite
 * 🎞️ Toggle to play GIFs only when hovered
 * 🔗 Link to meme source shown on hover
+* 🎯 Guess Opponent’s Card with confirmation prompts and win-condition logic
+* 🧑‍🤝‍🧑 Two-Player Rooms with Observer Mode

 ---